Learn what private mortgage insurance (PMI) is, how no PMI loans work, and how a Physician Mortgage can help eliminate paying PMI.

-Specifically tailored to meet the financial needs of physicians and dentists, a Laurel Road Physician Mortgage offers up to 100% financing for loans of $1 million or less with no PMI required,1 as well as special financing options for loan amounts up to $3.5 million.
+Specifically tailored to meet the financial needs of physicians and dentists, a Laurel Road Physician Mortgage offers low down payment options with no PMI required.1

-With a Laurel Road Physician Mortgage, the added expense of private mortgage insurance (PMI) is eliminated for loans up to $1 million.
+With a Laurel Road Physician Mortgage, the added expense of private mortgage insurance (PMI) is eliminated for loans up to $1.5 million.1

 Laurel Road offers competitive, low rates and variable APRs.†

 With Laurel Road’s Physician Mortgage, qualifying physicians and dentists1 no longer have to worry about saving for a down payment or the added cost of PMI.